robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 @property (weak, nonatomic) IBOutlet UITextField *textField;
 ```

+RoboVM added a property to header file.
 The Java setter name is stripped of the `set` prefix and used as the name for the outlet in the Objective-C header.

 Let's assign the text field to this outlet:
 1. In Xcode, select the view controller in the outline view or canvas